mgsisk/providence/docs/env.md

 ## WP_PLUGINS

-Space-separate list of WordPress plugins to install with [WP-CLI][].
+Space-separated list of WordPress plugins to install with [WP-CLI][].
 The default value, `.`, is a placeholder for the following plugins:

 - [debug-bar-console][]
 - [debug-bar-cron][]